 Recommended reading: Google Coding Interview Questions

 The systems design round fundamentally evaluates your ability to build scalable systems with low latency.
-You’ll be asked to build an arbitrary system, and your knowledge of database management and network protocols is also tested.
+This round's Google interview questions for software engineers will ask you to build an arbitrary system, and your knowledge of database management and network protocols is also tested.

 The design round is more important for senior developer interviews and less important for junior positions.